fissoreg/ma-wizard/README.md

 	</div>
 </template>
 ````
 The `input` element is contained in a Bootstrap3 `form-group` element, and we are using the `maWizardFieldValidity` and `maWizardErrMsg` helpers for graphic validation.
 The `data-ma-wizard-control` attribute has been substituted by `data-my-component`, so that `maWizard` will ignore the component and we may refer to it via the new attribute.
-To get the value of the field we could use the `maWizardGetFieldValue` helper or define our own helper to gain control over the displayed value.
+To get the value of the field we could use the `maWizardGetFieldValue` helper or define our own helper to gain control over the displayed value (as done the code above).

 Now let's say we want to display the value of the `length` field as a measure in centimeters or inches depending on our app settings.
 Suppose that values in the database are always expressed in centimeters, so that we should eventually perform a conversion when needed.
 To do that, we define our own `myGetFieldValue` helper as follows:
 ````javascript